Agoric/documentation/main/guides/js-programming/notifiers.md

 - [`getOffersNotifier`](/guides/wallet/api.md#getoffersnotifier)
    - Part of the Wallet API, it returns a notifier that follows changes to the offers received by the Wallet.
 - [`makeQuoteNotifier(amountIn,brandOut)`](/repl/priceAuthority.md#makequotenotifier-amountin-brandout)
-   - Part of the PriceAuthority API, notifies the latest PriceQuotes for the given amountIn.
+   - Part of the PriceAuthority API, notifies the latest `PriceQuotes` for the given `amountIn`.
 - [`getPriceNotifier(brandIn, brandOut)`](/repl/priceAuthority.md#getpricenotifier-brandin-brandout)
    - Part of the PriceAuthority API, returns a notifier for the specified brands.
 Different PriceAuthories may issue these at very different rates.